From fire and ash to caps, gowns: Graduation in burned town

 "I'd say we have more good days than we have bad days," Taylor said of the students' emotional health.
 "It helps everyone all going through the same thing, all talking to each other about what's happening."

-"The senior class is pretty exceptional," said Lighthall, who also lost his home and has been living in a 1,100 square-foot apartment with his wife and five of their seven childr
+"The senior class is pretty exceptional," said Lighthall, who also lost his home and has been living in a 1,100 square-foot apartment with his wife and five of their seven children.

 Eight of the school's 15 athletic teams won championships this year, including two that competed after the fire: boys' basketball and boys' golf.
 The golf team included senior Cade Weins, who saved his golf clubs from the fire as he was evacuating, along with a hamper full of dirty clothes.